Compiling from Source

 and CC

-variables as described above .
+architecture.
 To start building the program, navigate to the directory in which you have saved CREST and set up the build with

 meson setup _build